Busto Arsizio: Cascina Brughetto

+Cinque Ponti

+Due to the eastward expansion of the city, which entailed heavy costs for the management of the new level crossings that had come into being, a project was initiated between 1906 and 1907 to move the Busto Arsizio station so as to bring it outside the built-up area, and the present station came into operation in 1924.
+For the intersection of the railroad and the (then provincial) Simplon road, a massive five-arch overpass was designed, which gave its name to the surrounding area.
+In 1910 the first contract was started for the construction of the new railway station and underpass structures to the Simplon road as well as overpasses to the other roads affected by the passage of the new rail route.
+Due to problems with the state budget caused by the Italo-Turkish War and World War I, work was halted, only to slowly resume in 1914.
+With the outbreak of war, work was again interrupted and resumed in 1919, uninterrupted until its completion.

+Veroncora

+Veroncora (or Veroncola) is the name of a locality on the northeastern outskirts of Busto Arsizio, not far from the border with Sacconago.
+According to some local historians, the name Verònca was already in use in the 14th century, and is said to derive from an adaptation of the dialectal phrase ves'ai ronchi, meaning “toward the woods.”
+In 1639, documents attest to the presence of the church of the Madonna in Veroncora, which still exists today, at the junction of the two roads.

 Demographics

 Main sights

 The most important buildings of the city are the churches.
 There are several built in the last millennium, many of which are reconstructions of former churches.

 The shrine of Santa Maria di Piazza

 The most remarkable building of the Renaissance period – indeed the only remaining – is the shrine of Santa Maria di Piazza ("Saint Mary of the Square"), also called shrine of the Beata Vergine dell'Aiuto ("Blessed Virgin of the Help").
 The building stands in the city centre.
 It was built between 1515 and 1522.
 The village of Crespi d'Adda, built up for Cristoforo Benigno Crespi, is home to a smaller version of the shrine.

-The church of Saint John the Baptist
+The Basilica of Saint John the Baptist

-The church of Saint John the Baptist, in the city centre, was built between 1609 and 1635 by Francesco Maria Ricchini, but the bell tower is older (between 1400 and 1418).
+The Basilica of Saint John the Baptist, in the city centre, was built between 1609 and 1635 by Francesco Maria Ricchini, but the bell tower is older (between 1400 and 1418).
 The façade, finished in 1701 by Domenico Valmagini, has many statues and decorations.
 In the interior are numerous paintings by Daniele Crespi, a celebrated painter born at Busto Arsizio, such as Cristo morto con San Domenico and Biagio Bellotti.
 The square in front of this church was built over the ancient cemetery.